 How do I find out if there are currently volunteer openings for adults?

-You can call 206-386-4664 anytime to hear current openings.
+You can send an email to email@example.com to ask about volunteer openings.
 Because of considerable interest in volunteering at the Library, we are unable to place all interested volunteers.
 For other local volunteer opportunities, you can check these websites:

 What is the time commitment for volunteering?